 The exam question will present you with an extract from the play followed by a question asking you to explore a theme or character.
 You must analyse both the extract and the play as a whole.
-This guide aims to remove any mystery about the exam and help you focus on the most effective ways to prepare.

 Since this is a last-minute revision guide, it does not contain every possible piece of information about Macbeth or the exam.
 However, it covers the key elements needed for success, helping you focus on what truly matters in the final days before your exam.